GI maps stool study

 What Is GI-MAP Testing And What Can It Do For Me?

-A medical practitioner can spot problems in a patient’s gut flora with this test.
+Diagnostic Solutions can spot problems in a client's gut flora with this test.
 For example, certain organisms which are common in healthy individuals, such as Candida, can cause health problems if they are in excess.
 This is a condition known as dysbiosis.
 Candida in particular can cause many chronic issues, such as fatigue, lethargy, rashes, joint pains, constipation, and diarrhea, among others.

 The GI-MAP also measures certain non-microbial factors.
 It measures levels of certain immune system and digestive proteins which are considered to be especially good signs of digestive function and gastrointestinal health.
 Too much or too little of these proteins can be a sign of a range of gut issues, such as Inflammatory Bowel Disease or Leaky Gut Syndrome.
 Leaky Gut Syndrome is an especially important part of the test, as it is common but poorly understood by modern medicine.
 It is a problem with the lining of the intestines which lets germs and undigested food into the bloodstream and can cause bloating, gas, cramps, and food sensitivities.